 Adjusted basis.
 The adjusted basis of your property is your original cost or other basis, plus certain additions and improvements, and minus certain deductions such as depletion allowed or allowable and casualty losses.
 Your adjusted basis can never be less than zero.
-See Publication 551, Basis of Assets, for more information on adjusted basis.
+See Pub.
+551 for more information on adjusted basis.